The records department created this page to provide basic guidance to Douglas County employees on records management procedures.

 Douglas County Records Destruction

-Each department head should routinely destroy obsolete records in accordance with adopted retention schedules and document that destruction through the use of a records destruction authorization and certificate form.
-Use this conversion chart to convert volume to cubic feet.
+Each department head should routinely destroy obsolete records in accordance with adopted retention schedule.
+The form for this use is downloadable from the right-hand side of this page.
+Use the conversion chart to convert volume to cubic feet (downloadable form).

 - The destruction of records shall occur only through the operation of an approved retention schedule.
 (O.C.G.A.
 5-18-102)